Best Butter Injection for Turkey

 - Add more flavor!
 This recipe is already super flavorful, but if you REALLY love that buttery taste, you can use my herb butter recipe to rub between the skin and meat of the turkey.

 - Only cook to 160 degrees F!
 Okay, hear me out!
-The turkey is considered done at 165 degrees F, however, the turkey also needs to rest for about 30 to 45 minutes before serving so all of the juices redistribute.
-During that time, the turkey will actually continue cooking which leads to an overdone bird.
-But pulling the turkey out of the oven at 160 degrees F, it should reach 165 degrees F about 20 to 30 minutes after being removed from the oven.
+The turkey is considered done at 165 degrees F. However, the turkey also needs to rest for about 30 to 45 minutes before serving, so the juices redistribute.
+During that time, the turkey will continue cooking, resulting in an overdone bird.
+But if you pull the turkey out of the oven at 160 degrees F, it should reach 165 degrees F about 20 to 30 minutes after being removed.

 How To Serve Roasted Thanksgiving Turkey